 However, the pipette is meant to prevent product contamination and this is exactly what you will be doing if you are touching your skin with it.

-The right way to do it without contaminating your products is to use the pipette to squeeze a few drops in your hand and then apply it on your face.
+The right way to do it without contaminating your products is to use the pipette to squeeze a few drops in your hand and then apply it to your face.

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.

 The Acne Solution: Your Ultimate Guide To Flawless Complexion